 I borrow from the genre and practice of street photography, expanding what it means to make work on, and of, the street.
 By constructing images based on the psychological impact of personal experiences and chance encounters in the city, I complicate the tradition of street photography, conceptualizing the city experience, instead, as mysterious, monumental, fragmented, overwhelming, or magical.

 City Space is an ongoing series, started more than eight years ago in Chicago, where I live.
 The work functions as a metaphor for life in flux in the modern city.
 As we become a global society, the population is shifting from suburban and rural landscapes to urban centers.
 As a transplant to the city, I know that this shift can be fraught with mixed emotions.
-By pointing to the mundane yet powerful moments of a pedestrian’s commute, I ask the viewer to reference their own experience and perhaps change the way in which they see and navigate space.
+By pointing to the mundane yet powerful moments of a pedestrian’s commute, I ask the viewer to reference their own experience and be mindful of the way in which they see and navigate space.

 SL.2017.1019 Chicago, 2017